seL4/docs/Hardware/PandaBoard.md

     4. Open minicom at 115200bps -- 8bit data -- No parity -- 1 stop
         bit

     1. after you power on the board, you should be able see the "Fastboot entered ..." in minicom.
-You can check that the device is ready by using "\$&gt; fastboot devices".
+You can check that the device is ready by using "$&gt; fastboot devices".

     :   1.
 NOTE!
 The panda ES seems to be particular about which tty-USB converter it will communicate with.
 Avoid using the